America's Voice En Español »

 Abbott has been caught flat-out lying before: earlier this month, he claimed that immigrant-friendly cities allow violent criminals to roam free (they don’t, and immigrant-friendly cities are safer than those who don’t have protections for immigrants in place)

-This week, Austin and El Paso officially filed lawsuits against Texas over SB 4.
+This week in Texas, Austin and El Paso officially filed lawsuits against Texas over SB 4.

 Houston, San Antonio, and Dallas have announced plans to follow suit in the coming days and weeks.